apluslms/a-plus-rst-tools/README.md

 question instructions.

 ```
-.. questionnaire:: 1 A60
+.. questionnaire:: 1 A
   :submissions: 4
   :points-to-pass: 0

-  This is a questionnaire number 1 that grants at maximum 50 points
+  This is a questionnaire number 1 that grants at maximum 70 points
   of difficulty A. Students can make at most 4 submissions.
   This exercise is marked passed when 0 points are reached (the default).